Contact HABiT Tauranga

 A cancellation fee may apply if cancelled within 24 hours of inspection

-* Additional costs may occur if dwelling is larger than 250m2, and where extra service rooms or separate sleepouts are present.
+* Additional costs may occur if dwelling is more than two storeys, larger than 250m2, and where extra service rooms or separate sleepouts are present.

 * Additional travel costs to Te Puke, Waihi, Waihi Beach, Bowntown, Whangamata to Coromandel